BMW X5 hybrid performance, engine & drive

 - 2Range, MPG, CO2 & chargingThe BMW X5 hybrid boasts an excellent electric driving range and good efficiency figures, but its big battery takes quite a while to charge

-- 4Engines, drive & performance - currently readingLike any BMW X5, the hybrid doesn't feel nearly as big as it is from behind the wheel.
+- 4Performance, engine & drive - currently readingLike any BMW X5, the hybrid doesn't feel nearly as big as it is from behind the wheel.
 It's extremely fast, too